Quick Answer

 - Scenario modelling - Running 500 what-if scenarios instead of 1 manual calculation

 ROI driver: Opportunity cost.
-The reinsurer who can assess a new market in 30 minutes bids on treaties that 3-week-turnaround competitors miss.
+Organisations with automated processing respond to opportunities that manual-workflow competitors miss due to turnaround time.
 See The Hidden Cost of Manual Workflows for the full analysis.

 Utilities (Electric, Gas, Water, Telecom)